SAVE THE DATE: October 18-20, 2019

 On-Campus Lodging: - Comfortable accommodations in rustic, shared cabins right on the Hulbert Outdoor Center main campus.
 Each cabin has four rooms and two shared baths.
-Each room has two sets of bunk beds and can be reserved as doubles or quads (we cannot offer single rooms, unfortunately).
+Rooms have two sets of bunk beds and can be reserved as doubles or quads (we cannot offer single rooms, unfortunately).
 Linens provided, bring own toiletries.

 Off-Campus Lodging: - Rooms are available at a discount by special arrangement at Lake Morey Resort (802-333-4311), just minutes down the road from the event.
 The reservation must by made by September 12 and you must mention our event to secure this discount.
 Lodging may also be available at Silver Maple Lodge, The Lyme Inn or The Pastures Campground.